Does a $500 dollar bill really exist?

 Yes, there is a $500 dollar bill and it’s completely real.

 Though the bill as been uncirculated since 1945, it’s still legal tender.
-If you had one, you could use it buy your groceries.
+If you had one, you could use it to buy your groceries.
 But I wouldn’t recommend it.
 The actual value of a $500 bill is much larger than the face value of the bill.
 Which is common when it comes to large bills since they are rare bills.

 The first federal reserve note worth $500 was printed in 1918.
-The next series of bills was printed between 1928 and 1934.
+The next series of bills were printed between 1928 and 1934.